 Category Vulnerability Physical Geologic: The terminal buildings consist of several different structures with varying ages that will perform differently in an earthquake.
 As structures are renovated or replaced, they are brought up to the current seismic standards of the time.
 The Air Traffic Control Tower and IT Building are expected to perform well.
 The airfield is vulnerable to severe damage from liquefaction.
 Underground utilities at the airport site are vulnerable to physical damage in an earthquake.
 External utilities such as power will also likely experience physical damage.
 The upper level viaduct which fronts the domestic terminals, T1, T2, and T3 has been seismically retrofit.
 The majority of the inbound outbound roadway structures from 101 were constructed in the late 1990's.
 These older ramps serving the Airport prior to the International Terminal Building development have been previously retrofitted The Central Garage consists of multiple buildings that employ two different design philosophies and construction methodologies.
 Each building type will perform differently in an earthquake, but neither one is up to current seismic requirements, and neither has been retrofit as of yet.
 The Central Garage also houses the airport's central heating and cooling plant and the main electrical substation which feeds all power to the terminal complex.
 The central plant's hot and chilled water distribution lines and as well as the electrical power distribution systems (PDS) are fed to the terminals via and underground utility tunnel and underground connectors to the individual terminal buildings.
 Flood: SFO was built in the late 1950's to early 1960's.
 The infrastructure has since been improved to meet the latest standards, but there are vulnerabilities.
 SFO has power substations located below sea level in the basement of the domestic garage which would be damaged by flooding.
 Depending on the scale of the damage, SFO could partially recover from a severe flood in as quickly as a week but full recovery could take months due to sensitive electrical field lighting and communications equipment distributed across the airfield.
 Almost the entire SFO campus is subject to some level of flooding from the 1% chance flood (a.k.a. the 100 year flood) as defined by FEMA under the National Flood Insurance Program.
 In the event of a 100 year flood, the airport campus would be flooded to various depths depending on local elevation.
 Critical infrastructure will be vulnerable to inundation and would be damaged in a 100 year flood.
 SFO has implemented a Shoreline Protection Program in order to address some of these flooding vulnerabilities this includes over \$383 million dollars of funding to plan, permit, design and construct comprehensive shoreline protection systems and storm drainage improvements.

-Extreme Heat: Heat causes fluctuations in aviation fuel weight and volume.
+Heat causes fluctuations in aviation fuel weight and volume.
 Max aircraft weight capacity is greatly reduced during an extreme heat day, which reduces the number of people and cargo an aircraft can carry.
 This has a large economic impact to the airline (lost revenue) and impacts commerce as passengers and as cargo is left behind to satisfy weight issues.

 Heat can also cause issues with the Air Train Service.
 SFO is currently upgrading the system to address this issue.

-Fire: SFO vulnerable to wildfire or wildfire given its location.
+SFO vulnerable to wildfire or wildfire given its location.
 However, SFO has a large underground fuel network that can be ignited under the wrong conditions.
 Natural gas distribution and transmission lines also pose a fire risk.
 However, the airport does not allow wood construction and requires all buildings to have fire suppression systems and fire alarms.
-Air Quality: Indirect smoke while a concern for employees who work outdoors does not have a major impact to SFO's ability to operate.
-Visibility issues from smoke might cause flight delays but the airport would continue to operate at some level.
-Functional Networks: While not part of a formal network, if SFO were disrupted, some air traffic could potentially be re-routed to other airports in the region, including Oakland International Airport (OAK) and San Jose International Airport (SJC).
-Nevertheless, these airport have constraints in terms of air traffic volume and aircraft size, such that they could not accommodate all of SFO's traffic.
-The Airport has the ability to isolate segments of the local fuel distribution network.
-However, transmission from East Bay refineries and Brisbane tank farm are not under airport control and fuel supply would be disrupted by damage to these transmission lines.
-The water and gas supply is also built on a closed loop design that can isolate damage and continue service, but if the damage is from the input lines that service the airport (outside the closed loop) service would be disrupted.